Branekuna/reactcontext/README.md

 # Trying out React Context with Hooks
+This learning project is a CRA with various store options.
-Branches for useState vs useReducer.
+Branches exist for useState (main) vs useReducer (reducers) vs mobx with ReactContext  (mobxwithcontext).
+Mobx includes multiple stores with specific hooks.

 # Getting Started with Create React App